hust-conch/verifiable-log-evidence-filter/README.md

 The artifact focuses on the pre-diagnostic evidence filter.
 It does not run an LLM diagnosis system.
-The optional Qwen/Ollama pilot in the paper is hardware-dependent and is not required for reproducing Tables III, V, VI, VII, or VIII.
+The optional Qwen/Ollama pilot in the paper is hardware-dependent and is not required for reproducing the main HDFS evidence-validity results.

 The intended claim is limited: anchor-first is a low-noise, auditable, cold-start evidence filter with positive necessity gaps against random removals